Patient Story: Julia Bradbury

-TV Presenter Julia Bradbury underwent treatment for her varicose and thread veins with us at our London clinic in 2015.
-She very kindly discussed the results of her vein treatment in a Daily Mail article and we often have patients enquiring as to exactly what treatment she underwent.
+TV Presenter Julia Bradbury underwent treatment for her varicose and thread veins with us at VeinCentre London.
+She very kindly sahred her story in the Daily Mail article and we often have patients enquiring as to exactly what treatment she underwent.

 Julia: “I’ve been plagued by thread veins since I was in my 20s, but four months into my pregnancy with my twin girls Xanthe and Zena, who are now 15 months old, varicose veins started to emerge behind my knee and down my calves, and my legs looked like stilton.
 They were awful.
 I feared I’d never be able to wear a dress or skirt again.
 I’ve always consciously avoided short skirts and shorts and I became the mistress of disguise, wearing leggings and the right shirt, even on holiday.
 Having been through five gruelling rounds of IVF, I was keen to avoid anything that was particularly invasive or involved a general anaesthetic, which is why laser treatment offered by Dr. West’s clinic appealed.”